okta/terraform-provider-okta/website/docs/r/user.html.markdown

 - `profile_url` - (Optional) User profile property.

 - `second_email` - (Optional) User profile property.

+- `skip_roles` - (Optional) Additional API call to collect user's roles will not be made. `admin_roles` will not be written to state if skipping roles.

 - `state` - (Optional) User profile property.